Never Touch Without Testing

 Hunters don't have headquarters—they have meeting points.
 Markets where buyers and sellers negotiate, gear changes hands, and information flows.

-Modified neural interfaces detect ORACLE's processing signatures.
-Effective but slowly destroys the scanner's ability to sleep.
+Modified neural interfaces tuned to detect ORACLE's unique processing signatures.
+Expensive, effective, and slowly destroys the scanner's ability to sleep.
 Most veteran scanners develop chronic insomnia.

 Fragments affect surroundings.
 Power systems behave strangely.
+Digital displays show patterns.
 Animals—especially cats—react to fragment proximity.
 Experienced Hunters read these signs without technology.

 For inert fragments.
 Specialized containment vessels, robotic handling.
 The fragment is never directly touched.
 Success rate: 85%.